Why Get Certified?

 - Industry employers are moving toward preferential hiring practices for credentialed professionals, and many provide exam preparation support, exam reimbursement, and support for continuing education – See Who Cares if You’re Certified?.

-- New graduates with an RMT credential are more likely to get a foot in the door with industry employers.
+- New graduates with an RMT/RHDS credential are more likely to get a foot in the door with industry employers.

-- Seasoned MTs who possess the CMT credential historically make higher salaries then their noncredentialed colleagues.
+- Seasoned healthcare documentation specialists who possess the CMT/CHDS credential historically make higher salaries than their noncredentialed colleagues.
 See ADVANCE for HIM Annual Salary Survey.